MicrosoftDocs/azure-docs/articles/data-share/how-to-delete-invitation.md

 ---
 title: Delete an invitation in Azure Data Share
-description: Delete an invitation
+description: Learn how to delete an invitation to a data share recipient in Azure Data Share.
 author: joannapea
 ms.author: joanpo
 ms.service: data-share
 ms.topic: conceptual
 ms.date: 07/10/2019
 ---
 # How to delete an invitation to a recipient in Azure Data Share

 This article explains how to delete an invitation to a recipient before they accept it.
 This will prevent them from creating a share subscription and they will never receive any shared data.
 If you delete the invitation to a consumer who has already created a share subscription, deleting their invitation won't have any impact.